Starlings have long been considered pests, causing damage and spreading disease.

-On June 3, Dale tied feet from 36 starlings to a wire bicycled to Adel, seventeen miles away.
+Dale had already bagged 36 starlings by June 3.
+He and his brothers had bought a bicycle from the Freestones for $10, so he bicycled to Adel, seventeen miles away, with the feet as proof.
 He brought home $3.60.
 He’d need to pay for his senior pictures, a class ring, and have extra expenses that school year.

 His older sister Doris had dropped out of A.I.B., a business school in Des Moines where she’d played basketball for tuition and worked at Bishop’s Cafeteria for meals.
 But she could no longer pay for her room, so was living in Guthrie Center and waitressing for relatives who owned Parrish’s Cafe.

-Four days later, Dale headed for Adel with feet dangling from 48 starlings and 3 crows.
+Four days later, Dale headed for Adel with evidence from 48 starlings and 3 crows.
 His mother Leora was so relieved when he returned home, this time with $5.10.